FDio/csit/docs/report/dpdk_performance_tests/overview.rst

 Performance Tests Naming
 ------------------------

-CSIT |release| follows a common structured naming convention for all performance and system functional tests, introduced in CSIT rls1701.
+CSIT-|release| follows a common structured naming convention for all performance and system functional tests, introduced in CSIT rls1701.

 The naming should be intuitive for majority of the tests.
 Complete description